mmalik17/digitalskola_hadoop_task/README.md

   hadoop:

 3. Inside the folder, create a python image that run a script to store pokebase api to csv file.
 The image is saved with py file format.
 In this task, the file is named as hit_pokeapi.py
-Write the python code as follows: import requests import csv
+Write the python code as follows: <br>
+import requests
+import csv